 What is Depression?

 Depression can be described as a persistent feeling of unhappiness, and a loss of motivation and interest in the things in life you used to enjoy.
-Feeling sad and hopeless about your life situation, the future, and the world around you.
+Feeling sad and hopeless about your life situation, the future, and the world around you is common if you are depressed.
 It is completely normal to experience sadness or a low mood from time to time.
-However, someone who is depressed will notice their low mood persist for two weeks or more.
-The intensity of your low mood may vary throughout the day, and it is generally accompanied by a sense of hopelessness and despondency
+However, if you are depressed may notice that your low mood persists for a period of time.
+The intensity of your low mood may vary throughout the day, and it is generally accompanied by a sense of hopelessness and despondency.

 It is also common for someone who is depressed to experience anxiety, such as worrying about the future, or that things might not get better.
 If you experience depression, you may also notice that it affects your energy levels and motivation to get things done.
 Daily tasks can feel like a big effort to accomplish.
 This is due to the physical symptoms associated with depression, such as feelings of lethargy or changes in sleeping patterns (sleeping too much or too little).
 Also, feelings of guilt and self-blame are common to someone who is depressed, which are accompanied by self-attacking/self-critical thoughts and low self-esteem.